velvetkevorkian/website-2021/posts/blog/conceptual-sound-early-sketches-i.md

 version is over an hour long.
 The main voice track uses a MIDI trigger to send a MIDI note to the synths, one of which has a built in sequencer for the rhythmic pulses.
 The opening synth pulses are triggered in the same way as the rest even when the vocals are faded out.
-Here\'s a screen grab of the Reaper window showing the track layout, the routing matrix and the effects windows for each track:
+Here's a screen grab of the Reaper window showing the track layout, the routing matrix and the effects windows for each track: